dustball/opencrisisline/README.md

 2. Domains -> Manage Domains -> "Add hosting" button.
 Fill out the top form called "Fully Hosted".
 Create a new user for the site, doesn't matter what PHP mode you choose since we will make our own below.
 Make note of the password on the resulting page.
 3. FTP & SSH Users -> Manage Users -> choose newly created user -> Show Info -> Edit Access -> SSH ON / Secure connection (FTP disabled)
 4. More -> MySQL Databases -> Create new.
 Fill out the form, creating a new hostname and a new database user.
 Make note of the password.
-5. SSH into the account created in step #2 and enter the following commands:
+5. SSH into the account created in step #2 and enter the following commands one line at a time:

 ```Shell
 wget "https://curl.haxx.se/download/curl-7.70.0.tar.gz"